I love travelling in Asia. I've visited Cambodia, Laos, Indonesia, Thailand, and the Philippines. I hope you enjoy my articles.

 I wondered if that was Bali?
-Luckily all that changed when I went to Ubud and its surrounding areas.
+Luckily, that's all that changed when I went to Ubud and its surrounding areas.
 This culturally rich city can give you some of the best experiences Bali and Indonesia have to offer.
-You'll find an inspiring mixture of food, temples to visit, nature to admire and activities to do in a fairly small area.
+You'll find an inspiring mixture of food, temples to visit, nature to admire, and activities to do in a fairly small area.

 12 Wonderful Things to Do in Ubud